jfjutras07/jfjutras07/README.md

-# Jean-François Jutras | Data Analytics & Strategy
+# Jean-François Jutras | Decision Analytics & Strategy

 **Analytics applied across multiple domains to support data-driven decision making**

-Welcome to my data analytics portfolio.
+Welcome to my decision analytics portfolio.
 This portfolio presents a selection of projects in descriptive, predictive, and prescriptive analytics, applied across domains such as municipal governance, public health, and international development.

 ## Focus Areas
 - Data-driven decision making in public, private, and social sectors